What is IT Coaching?

 Why should your nonprofit participate?

 How does IT Coaching work?
-You can participate in IT Coaching through 4 easy steps:

 - Sign up and submit your coaching request

 - A coach assigns him/herself to your request

 - Your coach will contact you to schedule sessions

 "This is such a beneficial program!
 I am so grateful to be a part of it."

 "Colleen Bosak (Duke Energy) is my IT coach.
 She is so sweet and patient.
 I was nervous to sign up, but it was a great experience!
 Thanks!"